khoa083/Khoa/README.md

 <br/>
  <hr  width="20%" align="left" />

-Hello, I'm Minh Khoa, a student majoring in information technology from Vietnam, looking forward to your help 😁😁😁.
+Hi, I'm Minh Khoa, a student majoring in information technology from Vietnam, looking forward to your help 😁😁😁.